ubirak/jadd/README.md

 ### Collect the responses during functional tests

 Of course you have tests for your API.
-So why not listening them and record all the cases you test ?
+So why not connecting to it and record all the cases you test ?

+If you use [php-http](http://php-http.org), we provide a [middleware to collect the data](https://github.com/rezzza/jadd/blob/master/src/Infra/Http/CollectEndpointPlugin.php) during your tests.
+[Have a look on the test](https://github.com/rezzza/jadd/blob/master/features/collect_endpoint.feature#L41) to be sure how to use it.

 ### Consolidate routing file